atg/objcfix/README.md

 # objcfix -- find and add missing declarations

-**objcfix** is a small tool that scans your project, identifies any missing method declarations, class declarations, #imports, etc, and offers to add them.
+**objcfix** is a small tool that scans your project, identifies any missing method declarations and offers to add them.

 ## Requirements